 Are there any domestic breeds of cat who do like water?

 Not all cats dislike water.
 Some actually do like it.
 The Turkish Van is one such breed of cat.
 In fact, its nickname is “The swimming cat”.
 The Bengal also enjoys water, maybe it’s a throwback to his Asian Leopard Cat ancestry?

 Some cats will tolerate water but would prefer not to get dripping wet.
 It is common for a cat to drink water out of the shower, getting his paws wet in the process.

 Does my cat need a bath?

 So now that we have established that most cats don’t in fact like water, what about the question of regularly bathing them?
 It really isn’t necessary to bathe a cat unless it is a show cat or has managed to get something on his coat (oil, poison etc) that needs to be removed for the safety of the cat.
 Most cats are perfectly capable of maintaining a clean coat by self-grooming alone.
 Of course if you want to give your bath, by all means, do, but it is advised to limit how often you do this so that you don’t remove the beneficial oils from the skin and the coat, always use a shampoo for cats and if possible, introduce the cat to water from an early age.

-It should be noted that some people believe that allergies to cats can be reduced (not avoided altogether) by regular bathing.
+Some people claim that allergies to cats can be reduced by regular bathing.